-Hiking New Zealand is the best way to see beautiful landscapes and explore vast wilderness areas.
-So grab a pack and put on your walking boots.
+Walking and hiking throughout New Zealand is the best way to see beautiful landscapes and explore vast wilderness areas.

 With thousands of kilometres of tracks, there are walking and hiking options to suit all levels of fitness and experience.

 Welcome to a walker’s paradise, where a network of trails winds past rugged coastlines, through farmland, river valleys and towering forest, to dramatic mountain ranges.

 The diversity of tracks across New Zealand’s national parks and reserves means there’s something for everyone, from leisurely nature trails that bring unique ecosystems into focus, to challenging multi-day adventures in remote, untouched wilderness.

 New Zealand’s well-established and maintained trail network offers a remarkably diverse array of hikes for every ability and interest.